ezekkiel/figured-blog-exercise/readme.md

-Figured Blog Exersice
+PHP MongoDB Blog Prototype
 =====================

 A simple Blog using MongoDB as storage for posts and MySQL for users.

 **NOTE**: This code needs the MongoDB Driver por PHP.
 You can find installation instructions at http://php.net/manual/en/set.mongodb.php

-As requested for this project was used:
+Stack used:
  - Laravel 5.3
  - PHP7.0
  - MongoDB